King Edward Memorial Park, Tideway, London

 A permanent commission for King Edward Memorial Park

-The ‘cultural meander’ or heritage theme for the East section of the tunnel is ‘The Shipping Parishes – Gateway to the World’.
-Within this heading, the site-specific narrative for King Edward Memorial Park is Sailortown, international diaspora and progressive politics.
+The ‘cultural meander’ or heritage theme for the East section of the tunnel is The Shipping Parishes – Gateway to the World.
+Within this context, the site-specific narrative for King Edward Memorial Park centres on Sailortown, international diaspora and progressive politics.

 Hew Locke explores the languages of historical and contemporary power, how different cultures fashion their identities through visual symbols of authority, and how these representations are altered by the passage of time.
+Locke completed his MA in Sculpture at the Royal College of Art.

 For more information see: